Pryaxis/Plugins/Verification/README.md

 * Always update your plugins if need be.
 Displaying but not updating your own plugins is poor behavior.
 * Get the perk of being able to push plugins to your own list without needing them reviewed.
   * Do you not want to do this?
 Feel free to submit the plugins regularly.
 Reviews will be made by other verified developers.
-  * Alongside this, you CANNOT review your own plugins.
+  * Alongside this, you **cannot** review your own plugins.
 Another verified developer or repository maintainer will have to do this.